kiuyha/Aerial-Thermal-Detection-RT-DETRv2-and-YOLOv12/READme.md

 ## Dataset Information 📚

 The models were trained on a dataset derived from the **HIT-UAV infrared thermal dataset**.
+You can check the preprocessed dataset [here](https://huggingface.co/datasets/Kiuyha/hit-uav-thermal-human-detection).

   * **Source Dataset**: Contained over 2,800 thermal images from a UAV perspective.
   * **Preprocessing & Augmentation**: The raw data was standardized through a rigorous preprocessing pipeline: